superfashi/FakeGit/README.rst

     recover      Quickly delete 'user' params in your local git config file --help, -h   A brief guide

-FakeGit intercepts ``--user`` with exact one arg following, which is the committer's identity.
+FakeGit intercepts ``--user`` with exact one arg following, which should be the committer's identity.

 Identity Format
 ---------------